Fabricio-191/docs/src/SQLite/Database.md

 ## Closing the database

-Closes the database connection. if you are going to close the process deliberately, you should call this function. it will call the `optimize` method, as it's recommended in SQLite docs.
+Closes the database connection. if you are going to close the process deliberately, you should call this function. it will allow you to move/rename/delete the database file.
+it will call the `optimize` method, as it's recommended in SQLite docs.

 ```js
 db.close();